robreder/RaspySayIp4Addr/README.md

 This will automatically copy the files to a specific folder on /home/pi/ and add a call to the script run.sh to the cron-jobs with "@reboot" option.
 So whenever the raspby will be booted it will tell you the actual IP-addresses after 30 seconds.

+## Testing
+You can test the output by running the script "run.sh".

 Have fun!